-Brewer staff and alumni escort a group of fathers and their child on a one-day road trip to watch the Brewers game and enjoy a tailgate party with Brewers players prior to the game.
+Brewers staff host a group of fathers and their children in a suite at Miller Park to watch a Brewers game.
 This unique program is a tie-in with the Mayor's Fatherhood Initiative to bring together the past, present and future by raising awareness about the importance of involved, responsible and committed fathers.

 The Milwaukee Brewers provide HOPSports Training Systems for designated schools and youth community organizations throughout Wisconsin.
 The training systems focus on the importance of physical fitness, nutrition and weight management and are being utilized to train, evaluate, educate and entertain youth of all ages.

 As part of our Negro Leagues Tribute game, Brewers players wear uniforms inspired by the Milwaukee Bears-the city's 1923 Negro National League.
 The game-worn jerseys are signed by the players and auctioned off online.
 Proceeds from the auction go to Brewers Community Foundation and are earmarked for the Negro Leagues Baseball Museum in Kansas City and Yesterday's Negro League Foundation.